The University of Chicago Medicine offers numerous benefits to both our part- and full-time employees.

 The University of Chicago Medicine provides several choices for your health coverage needs.
 You can choose from among two health maintenance organization (HMO) plans, or a traditional fee-for-service preferred provider organization (PPO) plan.

 We offer different dental plans to fit your individual needs.
-Choices include a dental HMO plan (featuring 100 percent coverage for preventive and diagnostic care, accepted at thousands of dental offices in the greater Chicago area) and a traditional indemnity plan.
+Choices include a dental co-pay plan and a preferred provider organization (PPO) plan.

 The University of Chicago Medicine offers a HMO vision plan as part of the BCBS HMO benefit, and a stand alone comprehensive plan that covers most expenses associated with general vision care administered by Superior Vision.